 One-sided relationships, where one person extends emotional energy, interest and time, and the other party, the persona, is completely unaware of the other's existence.
 Parasocial relationships are most common with celebrities, organizations (such as sports teams) or television stars.

 The science of making measurements from photographs.
 When applied to humans, the output is a 3D model and perfect digital double of the human subject.

 The selective altering of media using simple photo or video editing softwares.
 Memes are a widely popular example of shallowfaked media.

-A virtual human who shares their life on YouTube.
+A virtual influencer who primarily shares their life on YouTube.
 Some VTubers are motion captured and rendered in real time by a human actor, while others are animated using a more traditional VFX pipeline.
-The vast majority of VTubers are anime characters who stream live.
+The vast majority of VTubers are anime characters who livestream.

 A performance in which a virtual avatar's likeness is projected onto a virtual stage within virtual reality, synced to pre-recorded music.
 Not to be confused with a hologram concert.

-A virtual influencer is a digital character created in imaging, animation, or rendering software, then given a personality defined by a first-person view of the world, and made accessible via popular media platforms.
-They can be humanoid, doll, cartoon, anime, or another design style, so long as the being adopts an unwavering first-person personality.
+A virtual influencer is a digital character created in computer graphics software, then given a personality defined by a first-person view of the world, and made accessible on media platforms for the sake of influence.

 The computer-generated simulation of a three-dimensional image or environment that can be interacted with in a seemingly real or physical way by a person using special electronic equipment, such as a helmet with a screen inside or gloves fitted with sensors.